-Often when missionaries are on furlough they are looking for new prayer partners.
-Something you could do to help a missionary friend on furlough is to prepare a "dessert night" at your home.
+Often when missionaries come back to their home area they are looking for new prayer partners.
+Something you could do to help a missionary is to prepare a "dessert night" at your home.
 Ask your missionary friend what would be a good evening for them and then invite others to come to your home for coffee and dessert and to meet a missionary.
 Make sure that before your guests leave, you pray together for the needs you have heard.
-Most missionaries have had plenty of experience recruiting prayer partners and your part will just be to provide an open home for believers to gather and connect.
+Most missionaries have had plenty of experience recruiting prayer partners so your part will just be to provide an open home for believers to gather and connect.

-- What do you think God would have you do to become a person of prayer? - What habits will your family need to cultivate in order for your home to become a house of prayer? - If God had an important message to proclaim in your neighborhood, do you think He would choose your home?
-Why or why not? - What are some ways your home can be used to spread the blessing of prayer to others?
+- What habits will your family need to cultivate in order for your home to become a house of prayer? - If God had an important message to proclaim in your neighborhood, do you think He would choose your home?
+Why or why not?

+What are some ways your home can be used to spread the blessing of prayer to others?